olexale/arkit_flutter_plugin/README.md

 | Custom Animation | Custom object animation.
 Port of https://github.com/eh3rrera/ARKitAnimation | [code](https://github.com/olexale/arkit_flutter_plugin/blob/master/example/lib/custom_animation_page.dart)|[twitter](https://twitter.com/OlexaLe/status/1173587705206366209) |
 | Widget Projection | Flutter widgets in AR | [code](https://github.com/olexale/arkit_flutter_plugin/blob/master/example/lib/widget_projection.dart)|[twitter](https://twitter.com/OlexaLe/status/1174678765592567814) |

+## UX advice
+You might want to check the device capabilities before establishing an AR session.
+To do that the [device_info](https://pub.dev/packages/device_info) plugin will be in hand.
+Check the documentation about AR functionality you want to add and implement some fallback logic for users with older OSes.

 ## Contributing

 If you find a bug or would like to request a new feature, just [open an issue](https://github.com/olexale/arkit_flutter_plugin/issues/new).
 Your contributions are always welcome!